notagenius/spielwaren/README.md

 .
-this repo is dummy for transporing files to colab
+this repo is dummy for transporting files to colab